 Reach out to family and friends or hire someone to help with the care of your loved one.
 Don’t put your life on hold.
 Meet with friends and try to have fun when you can.
 “In the long run, it will help the patient and yourself,” says Corso.
 “You’ll have more energy to care for your loved one and to do what you need to do.”

-Even though your family member is no longer the person she once was, she can still enjoy pleasurable activities with you.
+Even though your family member is no longer able to participate in activities as they could before, they can still enjoy pleasurable activities with you.
 Take mom outside for some fresh air, play music for her, do simple puzzles if she is able.
 In the end, these moments might be what you cherish most.

 When illness or injury robs your loved one of the ability to remember things about themselves, it can be scary and profoundly difficult.
 How do you help them cope with the changes in memory and identity?